 All necessary information for the safe handling of the respective product can be attached so firmly to this.
-Notes on dosages, safety precautions, etc. for medicines, food supplements, cleaning agents or fertilisers and many other products with increased safety requirements are thus available at any time.
+Information on dosages, safety precautions, etc. for medicines, food supplements, cleaning or fertilizers and many other products with increased safety requirements are available at any time.
 We offer booklet labels for a wide variety of containers, so that they always meet the highest demands in their handling.

 The question is, is there any difference between labels and stickers?
-After all, both terms are even listed by the Duden dictionary as synonyms.
-That self-adhesive stickers are commonly referred to as adhesive labels, is also of no help.
-Even in the production and the materials used, there are more similarities than differences: Bases are always paper or plastic, the print comes on the one, the glue on the other side.
+After all, both terms are even listed in Duden as synonyms.
+The fact that self-adhesive labels are commonly referred to as adhesive labels is also no help.
+Even in production and the materials used there are more similarities than differences: the base is always paper or plastic, the print is on one side, the glue on the other.

-However, the purpose for which labels and stickers are predominantly used is different.
+The difference, however, is the purpose for which labels and stickers are predominantly used.
 Labels are typically associated with a particular product and the associated labelling requirements.
-That can be, for example, information about nutrients contained in foods or hazard warnings for chemicals.
+This can be, for example, information about nutrients contained in foods or hazard warnings for chemicals.
 For stickers, the information is not necessarily in the foreground.
-This is primarily about attracting attention – such as an advertising medium, decorative element or sticker.
+This is primarily about attracting attention - for example as an advertising medium, decorative element or sticker.

 4 Our packaging – individual solutions made to measure

-In addition to our high-quality labels, our range includes a number of different packaging solutions, which can also becompletely individually tailored to our customers – for example with boxes in your well-known corporate design.
+In addition to our high-quality labels, our range includes a number of different packaging solutions, which can also be individually tailored to our customers - for example with boxes in your familiar corporate design.

-Our extensive product range is completed with packaging leaflets and inserts, which we offer either unfolded (plano) or folded in a wide variety of formats (zigzag fold, spiral fold or transverse fold).
+Our extensive product range is completed with leaflets and leaflets, which we offer either unfolded (flat) or folded in a wide variety of formats (zigzag, spiral fold or transverse fold).
 For the marketing area, we carry various printed beverage cans and bottles, which are a popular advertising medium due to the large number of available materials and finishes as well as the individual design at each event.

 Folding cartons are available in different designs.
 Whether standard folding box, folding box, pillow case, bag box, counter display, slipcase, hanger box, cardboard slipcase, cardboard section, carrying handle box or dispenser box for labels – all variants ensure a secure packaging of the products and can, with the possibility of individual printing, at the same time be the desired eye-catcher for the customer.